cyrilcc/org.openhab.binding.rflink/README.md

 * Wind (_to be tested_)
 * Rain (_to be tested_)
 * Temperature
-* Switch / Contact
+* Switch / Contact (Recieve only)
+* RTS / Somfy blinds (Send only)

-As the project is at its very beginning, the binding does not support yet commands.
+As the project is at its very beginning, the binding does not support many devices and only RTS / Somfy commands.

 ## Discovery